How to Find SD Card on Mac [Updated in 2024]

 Step 2.
 Open "Finder".

-Launch Finder by clicking the "Finder" icon on your dock or by going to the "File" menu and selecting "New Finder Window".
+To launch Finder, click the "Finder" icon on your dock or go to the "File" menu and select "New Finder Window".

 Step 3.
 Locate the SD Card.

-Find the SD Card.
-Press the "Locations" menu on the Finder window's left side.
-Here you will see your SD card details.
-It typically has the manufacturer's name and model number of the SD card.
+To find the SD card, click on the "Locations" menu on the left side of the Finder window, where you will see the details of your SD card, usually including the manufacturer's name and model number.

 Step 4.
 Access SD Card Content.

-To view the contents of your SD card, click on the name of your SD card on the device.
-After clicking, you will be able to view the folders and files present within the SD card.
+To view the contents of your SD card, click on the name of your SD card on the device, which will then display the folders and files present within the SD card.

 SD card says full but nothing on it on Mac?
 Don't worry!
 Files on the SD card may be hidden, so you can't find them; follow the next step to unhide them.